 \autoref{eq:unified_rl} represents the general form of RL-finetuning objective for DDPM; which maximizes a reward under the KL-regularization~\citep{levine2018reinforcement}.
 We derive the practical implementation; based on expectation-maximization, and on the Bradley-Terry assumptions.
+This equivalence highlights that there is no algorithmic superiority among representative offline methods in principle; rather, we should care about the property of reward and data in the following sections.
 We cover and compare both algorithmic choices in the following experiments.

-\paragraph{Forward-EM-Projection.} This type of algorithm parameterizes $p' = p_{\theta}(\textbf{x}_{0} \mid \textbf{c})$ and $p = p_{\text{ref}}(\textbf{x}_{0} \mid \textbf{c})$ (i.e. forward KL-regularization), and perform coordinate ascent like a generic EM algorithm; solving \autoref{eq:unified_rl} with respect to the variational distribution $p_{\text{ref}}$ while freezing the parametric posterior $p' = p_{\theta'}$ (E-step), and projecting the new $p_{\text{ref}}^{\text{new}}$ into the model parameter $\theta$ (M-Step).
-Specifically, E-step converts \autoref{eq:unified_rl} into the constraint optimization problem, and considers the following Lagrangian:
+\textbf{Forward-EM-Projection.}~~ This type of algorithm parameterizes $p' = p_{\theta}(\textbf{x}_{0} \mid \textbf{c})$ and $p = p_{\text{ref}}(\textbf{x}_{0} \mid \textbf{c})$ (i.e., forward KL-regularization), and perform coordinate ascent like a generic EM algorithm; solving $\mathcal{J}_{\texttt{RL}}$ with respect to the variational distribution $p_{\text{ref}}$ while freezing the parametric posterior $p' = p_{\theta'}$ (E-step), and projecting the new $p_{\text{ref}}^{\text{new}}$ into the model parameter $\theta$ (M-Step).
+Specifically, E-step converts $\mathcal{J}_{\texttt{RL}}$ into the constraint optimization problem, and considers the following Lagrangian:

 The analytical solution of \autoref{eq:rwr_estep} is $p_{\text{ref}}^{\text{new}}(\textbf{x}_0 \mid \textbf{c}) = \frac{1}{Z(\textbf{c})}p_{\theta'}(\textbf{x}_0 \mid \textbf{c})\exp\left(\beta^{-1}r(\textbf{x}_0, \textbf{c})\right)$, where $Z(\textbf{c})$ is the partition function.
-M-step projects the non-parametric optimal model $p_{\text{ref}}^{\text{new}}$ to the parametric model by maximizing \autoref{eq:unified_rl} with respect to $p_{\theta}$:
+M-step projects the non-parametric optimal model $p_{\text{ref}}^{\text{new}}$ to the parametric model by maximizing $\mathcal{J}_{\texttt{RL}}$ with respect to $p_{\theta}$:

-To stabilize the training, RWR~\citep{peters2007reinforcement,lee2023aligning} for diffusion models simplifies $\mathcal{J}_{\texttt{RL}}(\theta)$ by removing the intractable normalization $Z(\textbf{c})$, setting pre-trained models $p_{\text{pre}}$ into $p_{\theta'}$, converting exponential transform into the identity mapping, and considering the simplified upper-bound of negative log-likelihood which results in the practical minimization objective:
+To stabilize the training, RWR~\citep{peters2007reinforcement,lee2023aligning} for diffusion models simplifies $\mathcal{J}_{\texttt{RL}}$ by removing the intractable normalization $Z(\textbf{c})$, setting pre-trained models $p_{\text{pre}}$ into $p_{\theta'}$, converting exponential transform into the identity mapping, and considering the simplified upper-bound of negative log-likelihood which results in the practical minimization objective: